changeworld/azure-docs.pl-pl/articles/active-directory/develop/v2-oauth2-client-creds-grant-flow.md

 ---
-title: Korzystanie z platformy tożsamości firmy Microsoft w celu uzyskania dostępu do bezpiecznych zasobów bez interakcji z użytkownikiem | Azure
+title: Use Microsoft identity platform to access secure resources without user interaction | Azure
-description: Twórz aplikacje sieci Web przy użyciu implementacji platformy tożsamości firmy Microsoft w ramach protokołu uwierzytelniania OAuth 2,0.
+description: Build web applications by using the Microsoft identity platform implementation of the OAuth 2.0 authentication protocol.
 services: active-directory
 documentationcenter: ''
 author: rwike77